christoofar/canaria/README.md

 ## Why is it called Canaria?

 The city of [San Antonio, Texas](https://en.wikipedia.org/wiki/San_Antonio) was established by Catholic monks from the Canary Islands, a property of Spain.
-San Antonio is one of the most bilingual large cities in the United States with a large population that speaks and writes Spanish at home.
+While no longer a part of Spain, San Antonio today is one of the largest bilingual cities in the United States with a large population that speaks and writes Spanish at home.

+## I only speak English.
+Should I use this layout?

+Yes.
 The `J` optimization in Canaria had imperceptible impact versus using base Canary.
 If you only write in English, this layout is just as good as Canary.
-If you intend to become a Spanish student at a later date, Canaria will be there for you.
+If you intend to become a Spanish student at some later date, Canaria will be there for you.

 ## Who _shouldn't_ use this layout?